Aadniz/vps-wireguard-switcher/README.md

 # vps-manager

-Script to manage VPS switching and cloudflare settings.
-The script is meant to automate switching between a main VPS and a backup VPS.
+Script to automate switching between 2 or more VPS servers using a wireguard connection.

 ### Setting up
 When setting up the project, we first need to clone the repository, and enter the directory